So you’re raising Easter Eggers or thinking about raising Easter Eggers, are you?

-Other crossbreeds can be made specifically for their egg productivity and temperament, like Isa Browns or Golden Comets, or bred to be broiler chickens, like the Red Ranger!
+Other crossbreeds can be made specifically for their egg productivity and temperament, but Easter Eggers are bred for their unique, beautiful eggs!.

 Because most Easter Eggers are bred with Ameraucana or Araucana chickens they usually carry the same physical traits.
 This helps tonnes when it comes to identifying an Easter Egger rooster from a hen.